-Air samples will be collected downwind in the vicinity of the Landfill for laboratory analyses of both lead and cadmium during Landfill operation and closure activities using a high volume (10 liters per minute) particulate air sampler.
-The samples will be collected approximately 2-3 feet away from the E-BAMs, to mitigate any air-flow disturbances that may be caused by the E-BAM enclosure.
-This analytical data will be correlated with the real-time particulate concentration data collected by the E-BAM monitors on a weekly basis, provided validated sampling results are received in a timely manner, and at a minimum every two weeks.
-Two weeks of analytical data will be correlated with the corresponding real-time particulate concentration data collected by the E-BAM monitors to establish a two-week rolling average.
-The lowest correlated particulate Take Action Levels for cadmium and lead calculated from the averaged data from each of the three downwind particulate monitor and air sampler pairs will be utilized for the dust monitors ALPM until the next correlation is performed.
+Air samples will be collected upwind and downwind of remediation activities and the RCA for laboratory analyses of both lead and cadmium during activities involving contaminated soil or waste using high volume (10 liters per minute) particulate matter air samplers.
+The samples will be collected approximately 2-3 feet away from the E-BAMs to mitigate any air-flow disturbances that may be caused by the E-BAM enclosure.

+This analytical data will be correlated with the real-time particulate matter concentration data collected by the E-BAM monitors on a weekly basis, provided validated sampling results are received in a timely manner, and at a minimum every two weeks.
+Two weeks of analytical data will be correlated with the corresponding real-time particulate matter concentration data collected by the E-BAM monitors to establish a two-week rolling average.

+The lowest correlated particulate matter Take Action Levels for cadmium and lead calculated from the averaged data for each day from each of the downwind particulate matter monitor and air sampler pairs will be used to calculate a two-week rolling average that will be utilized for the dust monitors' AL^{PM} until the next correlation is performed.

-Air samples for these metals analyses will be collected by RSI on the first work day of every week and every other day through the week during Landfill operation and closure activities.
-Samples will not be collected on days when Landfill operation and closure activities are not occurring.
+Air samples for these metals analyses will be collected by the contractor on the first work day of every week and every other day through the week during remediation activities involving contaminated soil or waste.
+Samples will not be collected on days when remediation activities are not occurring.

-Air samples for metals analyses will be collected over a full working shift (typically eight - ten hours) using a Sensidyne Aircon 2 sampling pump capable of operating at 10 liters per minute.
+Air samples for metals analyses will be collected over a full working shift (typically eight to ten hours) using sampling pumps capable of operating at 10 liters per minute.
 The intakes of the filter cassettes will be positioned adjacent to the inlet of the collocated E-BAM air inlet.
 The inlet port of the filter will be in a downward position.
-The air sampling interval may be less than eight hours in the event of inclement weather during the air sampling period (such as severe thunderstorms).
-Air samples will be collected by attaching laboratory-provided air sample filter cartridges (0.8- micrometer mixed cellulose ester membrane filter cartridge) to the pump, and setting the air sample filter cartridges approximately five feet above ground level at the E-BAM monitor locations, which will be located near the work area downwind.
-When the downwind air samplers are relocated with the E-BAM monitors due to a 90 degree change in the prevailing wind direction, averaged over a 30-minute period, the air samplers will be shut off during the relocation and started in the new location without a filter change.
-The air sample pumps will be set at a flow rate of approximately ten liters per minute, thereby resulting in an air sample volume of approximately 4,800 - 6,000 liters per air sample.
+The air sampling interval may be less than eight hours in the event of inclement weather during the air sampling period (such as severe thunderstorms or rain which stop the work activities).
+Air samples will be collected by attaching laboratory-provided air sample filter cartridges (0.8-μm mixed cellulose ester membrane filter cartridges) to the pump and setting the air sample filter cartridges approximately five feet above ground level at the E-BAM monitor locations.
+When the downwind air samplers are relocated with the E-BAM monitors due to a 90-degree change in the prevailing wind direction, averaged over a 30-minute period, the air samplers will be shut off during the relocation and started in the new location without a filter change.
+The air sample pumps will be set at a flow rate of approximately ten liters per minute, thereby resulting in an air sample volume of approximately 4,800-6,000 liters per air sample.

-Following air sample collection, the air sample cartridges/tubes will be securely capped, labeled, and delivered with chain of custody documentation to ALS Laboratory Group, in Salt Lake City, Utah for analysis of lead and cadmium.
+Following air sample collection, the air sample cartridges will be securely capped, labeled, and delivered with chain of custody documentation to ALS Laboratory Group, in Salt Lake City, Utah, for analysis of lead and cadmium.
 ALS is accredited by the TCEQ for analysis of environmental samples and is accredited by the American Industrial Hygiene Association (AIHA) for analysis of air samples and lead in soil, dust, paint and air.
-Laboratory analyses on an expedited 24-hour turnaround will be requested.
+Laboratory analyses on an expedited 72-hour turnaround will be requested.
 Metals will be analyzed using NIOSH Method 7303.
 Test method details are provided in Attachment 2.
 This method is specifically accredited by the AIHA.